nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 Can a running Docker Image stdout be piped elsewhere (file, web server, etc)?

 Is a running Docker Image `Screen` redirectable to the host?

+Can a Windows Project be deployed using Docker?

+> Yes, but there are gotchas.
+The most glaring one is WinUI, WPF, and other GUI project types are not really supported.

+Can an ASP.NET Core project be "dockerized"?

+> Yes.
+For the most part the process is fairly simple. _There are dependency gotchas_ that will need to be investigated and fixed in various ways.
+Also, platform-support issues can interrupt deploying ASP.NET Core to a Linux Container because of file system and environment variable differences.

 ## References